 Can live streaming replace broadcast TV?
-The general view of survey respondents is that it can, but it is not likely to do so in the very near future.
+The general view of survey respondents is that it can, but it is not likely in the very near future.

 Respondents remain to be entirely convinced that OTT live streaming can supplant broadcast, at least in the near term.
 While a majority believes that OTT for live streaming is improving and could ultimately supplant broadcast when the technology is more mature, only 22% think that OTT is highly suitable for live streaming today and will soon supplant broadcast.